martcoder/Digi2_CW_PongGame/README.md

 Gameplay Features added to this include:
 - Increasing racket size, which necesitated optimising how it is drawn too
 - Using joystick for UP/DOWN movements of racket
-- Allowing the current movement of the racket to affect ball bounce off
 - 2 player game, using BUTTONSs to control UP/DOWN for second player
 - 1 player vs AI game
 - Intro menu to choose game mode, 2 player OR 1 player vs AI.